TristanACG/Cyber-Security-Essentials/README.md

 ### JavaScript (and a little more)

 JavaScript (JS) is another awesome first language!
 It's also essential to cyber security because JS rules the web.
-If you're going to be defedning the web, you're going to need to understand the web!
+If you're going to be defending the web, you're going to need to understand the web!
 And JS is a must for that!

 There exists an all encompassing course (also free) called The Odin Project.
 It is one of the greatest sources of learning on the internet and has an active community.
 This not only covers